Kochel: People

-Apart from its scenery, the settlement is known for the Smith of Kochel "Schmied von Kochel", who, according to legend, lead a Bavarian farmer rebellion against Austro-Hungarian occupiers at Sendling in the War of the Spanish Succession.
+Apart from its scenery, the settlement is known for the Smith of Kochel ("Schmied von Kochel"), who, according to legend, led a Bavarian farmers' rebellion against Austro-Hungarian occupiers at Sendling in the War of the Spanish Succession.
 Kochel is also known for its hydroelectric dam.
 It is a popular place for winter and summer holidays.

 The expressionist painter Franz Marc lived and is buried in Kochel.
 His life and work is documented at the Franz Marc Museum in Kochel.